 Samsung Tizen Device Compatibility

-What to know about low-latency streaming performance and control on Samsung Smart TVs
+What to know about low-latency streaming, control, and power on Samsung Smart TVs

 DisplayHUB works directly with Samsung Smart TVs running the Tizen operating system, allowing live video streaming and remote control without needing an external streaming device.
 This makes installation simple — but performance and functionality depend on the TV’s internal hardware and system settings.